-- allocate a persistent storage buffer on an intermediate node (either the local node or one that is adjacent at the link layer); storing data to, loading data from, and managing the control state of such buffers - transfering data between buffers, and - processing data stored in some set of buffers under the control of a specific predefined operation
+- allocate a persistent storage buffer on an intermediate node (either the local node or one that is adjacent at the link layer); storing data to, loading data from, and managing the control state of such buffers - transfer data between buffers, and - process data stored in some set of buffers under the control of a specific predefined operation

-The definitions of the transit layer operations in Section 5 are taken from the semantics of the core categories of IBP fucntionality, but stripped of much of the complexity required by the specifics of storage resources management and the specific difficulties of an overlay implementation (as discussed below).
+The definitions of the transit layer operations in Section 5 are taken from the semantics of the core categories of IBP functionality, but stripped of much of the complexity required by the specifics of storage resources management and the specific difficulties of an overlay implementation (as discussed below).

-Of these three categories of IBP functionality, a significant amount of the complexity of IBP is focused on the first category, due to the creation of persistent state visible to the user and the need to manage it in a manner that protects users from one another (a large, randomized namespace of capabilities) and that allows the intermediate node not to overtax its storage resources (best effort leases).
+Of these three categories of IBP functionality, a significant amount of the complexity of IBP is focused on the first category.
+It derives from the creation of persistent state visible to the client and the need to manage it in a manner that protects clients from one another (using a large, randomized namespace of capabilities) and that allows the intermediate node not to overtax its storage resources (best effort leases, maximum allocation size).
 Data transfer and processing are completely stateless, manifesting their effects solely by modifying the values stored in their storage buffer arguments.

 The protection of the depot's data transfer and processing resources is enabled by the enforcement of MTUs for transfer, and maximum units of computational work for processing.
-In a transit-layer implementation, it is worth noting that to the extent that the access of local layer services by network services is more trusted than the access of host resources by IBP end-users, the problem of enforcing resource sharing, which has been a difficult one in Logistical Networking, may be more tractable.
+It is worth noting that to the extent that the access of local layer services by network services is more trusted than the access of host resources by IBP clients, the problem of enforcing resource sharing, which has been a difficult one in Logistical Networking, may be more tractable in a transit-layer implementation,

-The transit level intermediate node, or depot, is implemented at the application level.
+The IBP intermediate node, or depot, is implemented at the application level.
 It is accessed using a TCP-based client/server protocol that leverages a variety of data transport mechanisms between nodes.
 The IBP depot is the core infrastructure for the LoCI project.
 As would be expected, additional E2E services (e.g. aggregation, fault tolerance, compression, replication, and optimization of data transfer performance) are implemented in libraries that execute at network end points.

-Because the control of processing resources within the IBP depot is still immature, more autonomous services (e.g. resource discovery, routing, and active data management including error recovery) are currently implemented self-contained processes that run on end systems.
+Because the control of processing resources within the IBP depot is still immature, more autonomous services (e.g. resource discovery, routing, and active data management including error recovery) are currently implemented as self-contained processes that run on end systems.
 However, any transit layer protocol must have, as a primary design requirement, the ability to overcome the latencies imposed when local operations are initiated by the network layer.
-We believe that IBP is uniquely well suited to address this challenge.
+The design of IBP allows for such optimization of the client/server interface without a loss of scalability.

-6.1.2 Ephemeral State Processing
+5.1.2 Ephemeral State Processing

 Calvert, Griffioen and Wen [6] have developed Ephemeral State Processing as a mechanism to maintain persistent state at IP routers and perform operations on it.
-As with Logistical Networking, they followed the design principles of IP to create an architecture that conforms to the end-to-end principles: storage allocations are limited in size and duration, instructions are restricted to a limited set installed on the router, and both functions are best effort.
-However the scale of their ephemeral state is orders of magnitude smaller than the storage supported by Logistical Networking: storage allocations are limited to single 64 bit words stored for 10 seconds; primitive operations analogous to individual machine instructions act on one or two stored words.
+Their approaches to accounting for the E2E Principle are similar to those taken in the design of IBP: storage allocations are limited in size and duration, instructions are restricted to a limited set installed on the router, and both functions are best effort.
+However the scale of their ephemeral state is orders of magnitude smaller than the storage supported by IBP: storage allocations are limited to single 64 bit words stored for 10 seconds; primitive operations analogous to individual machine instructions act on one or two stored words.
 While this greatly reduces the problem of scalability, it also restricts the applicability of their approach to very simple services

-6.2 Encapsulated Approaches
+5.2 Encapsulated Approaches

-6.2.1 Active Networking,
+5.2.1 Active Networking